turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

     The compiled animation :ref:`Texture <texture>` object.

 ``particle``
-    A dictionary of particle attributes for the animation texture.
-Each input particle will be mapped to a field of that particles' name contining the following fields:
+    An array of particle attributes for the animation texture.
+Each input particle animation is mapped to an object with the same index containing the following fields:

     ``lifeTime``
         The total life time of the particles animation.